Published on 31 July 2026

 Recourse Factoring

-Recourse factoring represents the most accessible option for businesses with credit difficulties.
+Recourse factoring requires the business to buy back unpaid invoices; it is usually cheaper.
+If a customer fails to pay, you must repay the advance under recourse arrangements.
 Under this arrangement, you retain responsibility for customer bad debts, meaning the factoring company can demand repayment if customers fail to pay invoices.

 This reduced risk for factoring companies translates to more flexible acceptance criteria and lower fees.
 Businesses with adverse credit often find recourse factoring readily available, though terms may reflect the increased perceived risk.
-Typical advances range from 70% to 85% of invoice values, with fees starting at 1.5% per month.
+Typical advances range from 70% to 85% of invoice values, with fees starting at 1.5% per month, so it’s important to ask the right questions when choosing an invoice factoring company to ensure the structure suits your situation.

 Non-Recourse Factoring

-Non-recourse factoring transfers the risk of bad debt to the factoring company, providing greater security for your business.
+Non-recourse factoring shifts customer insolvency risk to the factoring company.
+Non-recourse factoring means the factor bears the loss if the customer becomes insolvent, which helps reduce customer credit risk for approved invoices.
+In some arrangements, this includes bad debt protection that shifts approved debtor default risk away from your business, providing greater security for your business.
 Still, it requires higher customer credit standards and typically commands higher fees.
 While still possible for businesses with adverse credit, non-recourse factoring usually requires stronger customer bases and may involve more stringent initial assessments.

 The main advantage for businesses with credit issues is protection against customers' bad debts, which could otherwise exacerbate existing financial difficulties.
-However, expect advance rates of 80-90%, with fees typically ranging from 2% to 4% monthly.
+However, expect advance rates of 80-90%, with fees typically ranging from 2% to 4% monthly, and make sure you understand the full invoice factoring cost and fee structure before committing.

-Rather than factoring entire sales ledgers, selective factoring allows businesses to choose specific invoices for financing.
+Spot factoring allows companies to choose specific invoices to finance.
+Rather than factoring entire sales ledgers, selective invoice financing allows businesses to choose specific invoices for financing.
 This flexibility can be particularly valuable for companies with diverse customer bases or those seeking to maintain direct customer relationships with particular accounts.

 For businesses with adverse credit, selective factoring offers the advantage of testing the relationship with a factoring company before committing to comprehensive arrangements.
-It also enables the strategic use of factoring to address specific cash flow pressures without incurring ongoing commitments.
+A business might use invoice factoring to cover short-term cash flow pressures caused by delayed payments or a build-up of outstanding invoices, letting them factor invoices only when support is needed rather than committing their full ledger, without incurring ongoing commitments.

 Confidential Factoring